pepstock-org/Charba/README.md

  * add `FillColors` class to enable different colors above and below the baseline.
  * add `interpolate` methods to `Helpers` class to enable the values interpolation for numbers, colors and booleans.
  * add `register` method to `GlobalPlugin` class to inject and register CHART.JS plugins not included in this library.
+ * add `group` option to `CrosshairOptions` class by `Crosshair` plugin to enable crosshairs on linked chart instances.

 ### Fixed Bugs

  * [#87](https://github.com/pepstock-org/Charba/issues/87): remove check, which tested if the epoch must be greater than 1, when dates are managed.
 Thanks @Speykious.